AliCYSIQ/myRooms/3-Notes/Python.md

 A tuple looks just like a list, except you use parentheses instead of square brackets.
-Once you define a tuple, you can access individual elements by using each item’s index, just as you would for a list.
+Once you define a tuple, you can access individual elements by using each item’s index, just as you would for a list. it use as the list use but the different you can't change the elements in `tubles` this is the only different